Must Be Won Draws

 How They Work in Lotto

-Must Be Won draws have become increasingly common in recent years as the rules of the game have been adapted.
 When the National Lottery was launched, there was initially a rollover limit rather than a jackpot cap, but the top prize was won very frequently and Must Be Won draws were rarely required.
-The first time that the jackpot had to spill down to a lower tier was on Saturday 4th January 2014, when 23 players matched five main numbers plus the Bonus Balls to split a £13.3 million prize.
+The first time that the jackpot had to be diverted to a lower tier was on Saturday 4th January 2014, when 23 players matched five main numbers plus the Bonus Balls to split a £13.3 million prize.

 Under the rules at the time, the jackpot had to be won in this draw because there had been four consecutive rollovers.
-Regulations dictated that the jackpot had to be given away in the fifth draw if there were no ‘Match 6’ winners.
+Regulations dictated that the jackpot had to be given away in the fifth draw if there were no ‘Match 6’ winners, with funds going just to the next tier in which there were winners.